-Skimboarding or skimming as it’s also known by is an action-filled sport where the riders use a skimboard to glide from the shore across the water to meet an incoming wave and ride it back to the beach.
+Skimboarding or skimming is an action-filled sport where the riders use a skimboard to glide from the shore across the water to meet an incoming wave and ride it back to the beach.
 You can also skim the shallow water at the beach without going for a wave but more similar to flatland skimming.

-But skimboarding is not only about riding the perfect wave; In Flatland skimboarding, the borders are out on still water with no waves.
-This allows the skimboarders to perform all sorts of tricks like an Ollie, Shove It and Kick Flip, tricks that are known from the world of skateboarding.
+So skimboarding is not only about riding the perfect wave.
+In flatland skimboarding, the borders are out on still water with no waves.
+This allows the skimboarders to perform all sorts of tricks like an Ollie, Shove-It and Kick Flip, tricks that are known from the world of skateboarding.
 Furthermore, Skimboarders are also using flyouts for doing tricks.

 A skimboard is in many ways like a small surfboard without the fins and leash.
 In this category, you’ll find all sorts of skimboards in many different designs and colours and made from many different materials such as wood, fibreglass or carbon fibre.

 Speed is one of the keywords.
 The quicker you run the more buoyancy you get since the board stays more on the surface of the water.
 Take the example of aquaplaning when driving a car - if you hit a water puddle with high speed, your car 'floats' on top of it, rather than drives through it.

 So if you want more slide in skimboarding, get up to speed.